cmccurley22/CompRobo-Warmup-Project/README.md

 ## 5. Obstacle Avoidance

 The obstacle avoidance node instructs the Neato to move forward while reactively avoiding any obstacles in its path using the laser scan data.
+This repository does not contain a completed implementation of obstacle avoidance; however, what follows are notes on the intended implementation.

 This implementation of object avoidance turns 90&deg; when it encounters an obstacle, drives until the obstacle is no longer in the Neato's field of view,